ProsperiaInc/aws-blockchain-fabric-quickstart/README.md

-AWS Managed Blockchain QuickStart
+AWS Managed Hyperledger QuickStart
 ===============================================
-This solution shows how to create an AWS Managed Fabric Blockchain and deploy a sample application.
-This readme updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Blockchain" referenced below and provides a more basic step by step process.
+This solution shows how to create an AWS Managed Hyperledger Fabric and deploy a sample application.
+This readme updates an article "Building and deploying an application for Hyperledger Fabric on Amazon Managed Hyperledger" referenced below and provides a more basic step by step process.

 Steps:

-  Create Amazon Managed Blockchain
+  Create Amazon Managed Hyperledger
-  Create Amazon Managed Blockchain Fabric Peer
+  Create Amazon Managed Hyperledger Fabric Peer
-  Create AWS EC2 Blockchain Console Instance
+  Create AWS EC2 Hyperledger Console Instance
-  Create Amazon Managed Blockchain Fabric Client Node
+  Create Amazon Managed Hyperledger Fabric Client Node
-  Prepare the Amazon Managed Blockchain Fabric Client Node and Enroll Identity
+  Prepare the Amazon Managed Hyperledger Fabric Client Node and Enroll Identity

-  Remove Your Amazon Managed Blockchain
+  Remove Your Amazon Managed Hyperledger

-## Create Amazon Managed Blockchain
+## Create Amazon Managed Hyperledger
-Use the AWS Console to configure the Amazon Managed Blockchain.
+Use the AWS Console to configure the Amazon Managed Hyperledger.
 This is a step by step process.

 ### Amazon Managed Blockchain Dashboard
 Click on "Create a network"

-Blockchain frameworks
+Hyperledger frameworks
 ```
 Hyperledger Fabric 1.2
 ```